Pregnant and considering adoption for your child?

 It is important to take your time when making a decision about whether you want your child to be adopted.
 The Adoption Act 1994 and Adoption Service staff allow time for you to make an informed decision.
-If you want to find out more, call the Department for Child Protection and Family Support’s Fostering and Adoption Services (see brochure Considering adoption for your child).
+If you want to find out more, call the Department's Fostering and Adoption Services or download the Considering adoption for your child brochure.
 You will also be offered counselling to assist with this decision.
 Staff are required to keep your adoption information confidential; your call will remain private and you will be treated with care and respect.

 3. Can I make private arrangements for my child?